STRAN90/milestone-project-4/TESTING.md

   <img src="static/images/readme/testing/homepage-mobile.png" width="30%" height="20%">
 </p>

 - As a first time user I can see with the information in the homepage what the site is about.
-Home, login and register links can be seen in the navigation bar.
+Login and register links can be seen in the navigation bar.
+A footer can be seen with social media links.

 - The mobile view, the navigation bar is changed to 3 small bars for better user experience.